Arrow BOOK

 • Persistent pain after surgery or injury with a focal nerve distribution

-• Pain that has not responded adequately to medication injections or rehabilitation
+• Pain that has not responded adequately to medication, injections, or rehabilitation

-A consultation is required to confirm suitability.
+A consultation is required to confirm whether this treatment is appropriate for your symptoms.

-What Is DRG Stimulation
+How DRG Stimulation Works

 What to Expect During the Procedure Pathway

-The pathway typically includes:
+The treatment pathway typically includes:

-Trial stimulation with temporary leads to confirm benefit
+3. Trial stimulation with temporary leads to confirm benefit

-If successful permanent implantation may be offered
+5. If the trial is successful, permanent implantation may be offered

 After the Procedure and Recovery

-You may be advised to:
+Following the procedure you may be advised to:

-• Follow wound care instructions
+• Follow wound care instructions carefully

-• Attend programming sessions to optimise coverage
+• Attend programming appointments to optimise stimulation

 Benefits